kliyer-ai/tag-filter/README.md

 ## Deliverable

-A forked version of this repository that implements (parts of) a tags filter similar to the user flow above.
+A forked version of this repository that implements (parts of) a tags filter similar to the user flow above __utilizing at least one drop-down menu__.

-Your main focus should be delivering a good UX / UI.
+__Your main focus should be delivering a good UX / UI.__

 ## Starting Point
 ![image](https://user-images.githubusercontent.com/27199575/184616566-cb245309-2ce7-4324-8440-86601ebf3f6f.png)